This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 For me, the only way to get vitamins in (besides food, obviously,) is to mix them with fluids I’m already consuming.
 My regimen starts as soon as the first drinks come rolling out on the plane.
 I ask for a cup of water and sip my Emergen-C while I settle in with a good audiobook.

-limit alcohol consumption
+bonus tip: limit alcohol consumption

 Did I tell you about the time that against my better judgement, I ordered a drink on opening day of Lamplight Lounge in Disneyland?
 Long story short, I had one cocktail and then I struggled to remain vertical as I ambled miserably back to my room, with a terrible stomachache, might I add.
 Alcohol makes minds fuzzy, stomaches gurgly, and balance non-existent.
 Basically, you aren’t at your pinnacle of health after you’ve had alcohol.